rdmolony/rdmolony.github.io/_posts/2023-12-14-running-django-on-timescaledb.md

 - `Django` sends a web page to a browser containing one or more `<form>` elements
 - Once filled-in, these `<form>` elements are sent back to `Django`
 - `Django` processes these entries & saves them to the database using the `Django` ORM

-> If any of this sounds unfamiliar to you,  consider completing out the ["Official Django Tutorial"](https://docs.djangoproject.com/en/5.0/intro/tutorial01/) before continuing on here

 The key enabler here is the [ORM (or "Object Relational Mapper")](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).
 It maps a `Python` class to a database table so that this table's data is easily accessible from within `Python`.
 Without an ORM one would have to use the `SQL` language to communicate with the database.